pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli --name newsrv connection add --server https://srv1

     Options:
+      --input-name INPUT-NAME         If this option exists, it is the name of a persistent connection that will be put into the connections file with the NAME argument.
+                                      All other options will be ignored.
       -m, --mock-server FILE          Use a mock WBEM server that is automatically created in pywbemcli and populated with CIM objects that are defined in the specified